The red fox is a common sight in North America, and I wanted to find out how they navigate.

 Do Foxes Use Their Fur To Navigate?

-Although the fur’s function is to help maintain body temperature, they also have a tactile function.
+Although the fur’s function is to help maintain body temperature, they also have a tactile process.
 This allows the fox to be able to feel its way around.

 The fox has whiskers (vibrissae) on its forelegs and muzzles.
 These are associated with nerve cells that are sensitive to contact.
 As a result, the whiskers provide information on their body position while hunting.

-The whiskers are embedded deeper into the skin than other hairs.
-When the prey is too close for the fox to focus on, the whiskers are moved around the prey, so they know where to strike.
+The whiskers are embedded more profound into the skin than other hairs.
+When the prey is too close for the fox to focus on, the whiskers are moved around the game so they know where to strike.